maptime/maptime.github.io/_posts/2016-10-13-so-long-and-thanks-for-all-the-maps.md

 ---
 layout: post
 category: blog
-title: "So Long and Thanks for All the Maps*"
+title: "So Long, and Thanks for All the Maps*"
 description: "Time for a change of the guard."
 ---
 by: Beth Schechter, Maptime Founder